Re-ViLM: Retrieval-Augmented Visual Language Model for Zero and Few-Shot Image Captioning: Introduction

 \section{Introduction}

 Image-to-text generation, also known as image captioning~\citep[e.g.,][]{karpathy2015deep}, plays a vital role in understanding visual information and enhancing human-AI interaction.
 This task has a wide range of practical applications such as gaming, virtual reality, and robotics~\cite{luo2019visual, zhao2021high,liu2021region}.
-To address this problem, in recent years, numerous methods have been proposed and have obtained great success \citep[e.g.,][]{alayrac2022flamingo, wang2021simvlm, hu2022scaling, chen2022pali, chen2022visualgpt, wang2022image}.
+To address this problem, numerous methods have been proposed recently and obtained great success \citep[e.g.,][]{alayrac2022flamingo, wang2021simvlm, hu2022scaling, chen2022pali, chen2022visualgpt, wang2022image}.

 Among them, visual language models~(LMs) build on top of pretrained autoregressive LMs~\citep[e.g., GPT-3,][]{brown2020language}, and inherit its powerful text generation ability.
 In particular, the pretrained LM parameters are usually frozen and only some trainable layers~(e.g., adaptor) are added into the large LM during multimodal pretraining~\citep{eichenberg2021magma, mokady2021clipcap, tsimpoukelli2021multimodal, alayrac2022flamingo}.
-This frozen LM strategy can avoid catastrophic forgetting when the visual LM is trained on paired $\langle$\emph{image, text}$ \rangle$ data, where the text quality is usually lower than the text-only corpus to pretrain LM.
+This frozen LM strategy can avoid catastrophic forgetting when the visual LM is trained on $\langle$\emph{image, text}$ \rangle$ data, where the text quality is usually lower than the text-only corpus to pretrain LM.
 In addition, it enables the compelling zero-shot or few-shot capability of pretrained LM~\citep[e.g., Flamingo,][]{alayrac2022flamingo}.

 However, such methods have two major limitations: 1) They store all acquired knowledge within the model parameters, making them parameter inefficient in modeling the abundant visual concepts~(e.g., uncommon objects) and rich textual descriptions~(e.g., alternative descriptions for the same scene).
 2) They are inefficient in incorporating new data, typically requiring computationally expensive fine-tuning~\cite{chen2022visualgpt} or pertaining on increasingly more parameters and interleaved $\langle$\emph{image, text}$ \rangle$ data~\cite{alayrac2022flamingo}.